About the course

 Applicants who are shortlisted are invited to a Wandle TSA selection day.
 Candidates should allow a full day for this and dress appropriately.
 Candidates will be asked to complete a set of tasks; this will include a written task, an oral presentation , student based task and an interview with school subject specialists.

 If successful, candidates will be recommended to Roehampton University for interview .
 Candidates should allow a full day for this and dress appropriately.
 If successful at this stage, the Roehampton University will make a conditional offer.
 Applicants will have 10 days to accept or reject the offer.

-Candidates must also successfully complete the Skills Tests in Maths and English before starting the course.
-We normally expect candidates to complete the Skills Tests within six weeks of being offered and accepting a place.
-Candidates will also have to be certified as meeting the national requirements for physical and mental fitness to teach.
-Rpoehampton University will ask candidates to complete a health questionnaire for scrutiny by their occupational health provider.
+Candidates will have to be certified as meeting the national requirements for physical and mental fitness to teach.
+Roehampton University will ask candidates to complete a health questionnaire for scrutiny by their occupational health provider.
 Candidates are responsible for the cost of obtaining occupational health clearance, which is approximately £45.
 Candidates will also be required to apply for an Enhanced Disclosure certificate from the DBS as a condition of entry.